AstroVPK/kali/README.md

 replace it with an alternative.
-Intel MKL may be obtained from https://software.intel.com/en-us/qualify-for-free-software/student (Student + free Compiler & MKL) https://software.intel.com/en-us/qualify-for-free-software/academicresearcher (Academic Resercher + free MKL)
+Intel MKL may be obtained from https://software.intel.com/en-us/qualify-for-free-software/student (Student + free Compiler & MKL) https://software.intel.com/en-us/qualify-for-free-software/academicresearcher (Academic Resercher + free MKL) This software has been tested with
+Intel® Math Kernel Library 11.3

 3. NLOpt
 NLOpt is a free/open-source non-liner optimization library written by the AbInitio Group at MIT.